RevolutionTech/flamingo/README.md

 ### Installation

-Then in your virtual environment, you will need to install Python dependencies such as [Gunicorn](http://gunicorn.org/), [django](https://www.djangoproject.com/), psycopg2, [pytz](http://pytz.sourceforge.net/), [pillow](https://pillow.readthedocs.org/), django-classbasedsettings, [sorl-thumbnail](http://sorl-thumbnail.readthedocs.org/), and python-coveralls.
+Then in your virtual environment, you will need to install Python dependencies such as [Gunicorn](http://gunicorn.org/), [django](https://www.djangoproject.com/), python-memcached, psycopg2, [pytz](http://pytz.sourceforge.net/), [pillow](https://pillow.readthedocs.org/), django-classbasedsettings, [sorl-thumbnail](http://sorl-thumbnail.readthedocs.org/), and python-coveralls.
 You can do this simply with the command:

     pip install -r requirements.txt